Mildred Pierce (film): Production

 The working title for Mildred Pierce was House on the Sand.
 Its filming began on December 7, 1944, and it was shot in Glendale and Malibu, California.
 Ralph Bellamy, Donald Woods, and George Coulouris were considered for the role of Bert, and Bonita Granville, Virginia Weidler, and Martha Vickers were considered for Veda.
 Permission had to be received from the U.S. Navy to shoot in Malibu because of wartime restrictions.

-In 1942, Joan Crawford asked for her release from Metro-Goldwyn-Mayer due to a mutual agreement, and she joined Warner Bros. seeking better film roles.
+At the end of 1943, Joan Crawford asked for her release from Metro-Goldwyn-Mayer due to a mutual agreement, and signed with Warner Bros. seeking better film roles.
 Crawford campaigned for the lead role in Mildred Pierce, which most lead actresses did not want because of the implied age as mother of a teenage daughter.
 Warner Bros. and director Michael Curtiz originally wanted Barbara Stanwyck to play the title role, but she declined.
 Curtiz did not initially want Crawford to play the part, thinking she was not right for the role, but he approved Crawford's casting after seeing her screen test.
 At first, Curtiz and Crawford were at odds on the set, with producer Jerry Wald acting as peacemaker.
 Eventually, Curtiz and Crawford became good friends and worked together several years later on Flamingo Road.

 Reception

 Box office

 The film was a box-office success.
-According to Warner Bros., it earned $3,483,000 in the United States and $2,155,000 in other markets.
+According to Warner Bros. figures, it earned $3,483,000 in the United States and $2,155,000 in other markets.